Applied Biological Data Analysis: Statistics and R for Biologists

 Module 8 is a guide to selecting statistics for your research.
 This module contains dichotomous keys to help you decide what statistical methods are most appropriate for the question you are trying to analyze.

-Module 12 explores methods for multivariate data analysis, including distance measures and ordination.
+Module 13 explores methods for multivariate data analysis, including distance measures and ordination.
+Major update coming September 2024!

 Literature Cited